AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 [!DNL Create] integrates various components of GenStudio for Performance Marketing to assist users in generating content.

-### Drafts

-In the _Recent work_ section of [!DNL Create], access and manage all recent drafts.
-View and complete your previous work to ready it for publishing to [[!DNL Content]](/help/user-guide/content/overview.md).

-Drafts in progress are automatically saved.
-When you navigate back to the [!DNL Create] home, the _Recent work_ section is updated with your most recent drafts.
-For each draft, you can see whether it has been _Approved_ or is still in _Draft_ form.

 ### Templates

-After you select which content channel you want to produce in the _What do you want to create today?_ section, you can access brand-approved templates for use in content generation.
+After you select which channel you want to produce in the _What do you want to create today?_ section, you can access brand-approved templates for use in content generation.
 Use templates to jumpstart the content creation process and stay aligned with a defined brand identity.

 Templates are [uploaded and stored in [!DNL Content]](/help/user-guide/content/overview.md) and are accessible in [!DNL Create].

+### Parameters

+In the prompt area, you can add _Parameters_ such as [!DNL Brands], [!DNL Products], and [!DNL Personas] (guidelines) and [!DNL Content] (assets) to shape the generated experience.

+These added parameters inject [guidelines](/help/user-guide/guidelines/overview.md) and assets into the generation process, ensuring that the content is customized to align with a brand's comprehensive identity.
+It is recommended to add guidelines to your GenStudio for Performance Marketing and use them during the content generation process, as they greatly enhance the creation of suitable on-brand content.

+Content—uploaded or added image assets—in _Parameters_ are used in generated variants and inform the copy content (text) generated for variants.
+You can upload assets or select assets already present in [!DNL Content] or in any connected AEM Content Hub repositories.

 ### Prompts

 [Crafting effective prompts](/help/user-guide/effective-prompts.md) is an important part of the generation process in [!DNL Create].

 To create new AI-generated content, enter a [descriptive prompt](/help/user-guide/effective-prompts.md) that describes the context or experience you intend to generate, along with [guidelines](/help/user-guide/guidelines/overview.md) and [_Parameters_](#parameters), in the prompt area and click **[!UICONTROL Generate]**.

-### Parameters

-In the prompt area, you can add _Parameters_ such as [!DNL Brands], [!DNL Products], and [!DNL Personas] (guidelines) or assets to shape the generated experience.

-Uploaded images in _Parameters_ are used in generated variants and inform the copy content (text) generated for variants.

-These added parameters inject [guidelines](/help/user-guide/guidelines/overview.md) and assets into the generation process, ensuring that the content is customized to align with a brand's comprehensive identity.
-It is recommended to add guidelines to your GenStudio for Performance Marketing and use them during the content generation process, as they greatly enhance the creation of suitable on-brand content.

 ### Brand validation